 - About ½ from the bottom of the PVC drill five ¼ inch holes.

-- Run zip ties through the holes, zip tight and cut off remaining ends.
+- Run zip ties through the holes, zip tight, and cut off remaining ends.

 This is not an exact science so you may have to experiment a bit.
-Different brands of pickleballs are slightly different diameters, zip ties are slightly thicker or thinner than others, etc. If you don’t get a tight enough fit, drill an extra hole for another zip tie (more zip ties will reduce the space of the opening and give tighter fit).
+Different brands of pickleballs are slightly different diameters, zip ties are slightly thicker or thinner than others, etc. If you don’t get a tight enough fit, drill an extra hole for another zip tie (more zip ties will reduce the space of the opening and give a tighter fit).
 The larger hole you see at the bottom of the tube is optional but can be useful for seeing if there are balls in the tube.

 As you can see in the video, the length of the PVC is about 4 feet (you could make this longer if you want to be able to fit more balls.
-I think 4-5 feet in length works best.
+I think 4-5 feet in length work best.

 While you can fit a lot more balls in a 6 foot or longer piece of pipe, it gets pretty unwieldy and hard to handle, especially when you turn it up to unload the balls into a caddy or pickleball hopper…also consider the length if you are going to be taking this to a court (Will it easily fit in the trunk of your car?).